 - i.
 In the Baseline we asked questions about 4 plots.
 If a farmer doesn't cultivate anymore the sample plot, or the most important, we replace it with the 3rd plot of the baseline.
-If they were both sold (or not rented in, or rented out), we replace them with the 3rd and 4th plot of the baseline, until we get 2 cultivated plots. - ii.
-If the 3rd or 4th plots can't be use for replacements (e.g. they were sold or the farmer had only 2 plots at the baseline), then we use new plots for replacement.
-We ask information about 4 new plots, and the most important should be picked for replacement, then the second most important and so on, until we get 2 cultivated plots. - iii.
+If they were both sold (or not rented in then gave them to the owner, or rented out), we replace them with the 3rd and 4th plot of the baseline, plus one other plot until we get 3 cultivated plots. - ii.
+If the 4th plot can't be used for replacement (e.g. they were sold or the farmer had only 3 plots at the baseline), then we use new plots for replacement.
+We ask information about 4 new plots, and the most important should be picked for replacement, then the second most important and so on, until we get 3 cultivated plots. - iii.
 If after the replacement process, we have only 1 cultivated plot we ask questions about crops only for this cultivated plot.
 If no plot was cultivated, we don't ask this section.